The Last Hair Clip You Will Ever Need

 - Improving surface uniformity

-I have a SpyralClip or a ZannClip.
+I have a ZannClip.
 Is this the same product?

 Short answer: YES!
-Same product, same inventor as the wildly popular and highly rated ZannClips.
-To find out the story behind the journey to XenClips, read our …WTF?! page.
+To find out the story behind the rebranding to XenClips, read our …WTF?! page.
 We promise it’s worth it! 🙂

 Can I use my XenClip as a ponytail holder?